Content Index

 The previous authentication can be used to define simple schemes, but, in most cases, it is necessary to handle more complete schemes, in which we will have multiple users with the already known username/password combination to be able to enter the application, for these cases, we can use the following scheme.

-For this development, we are going to need to install a package to the project with which we can convert plain texts into hashes, specifically we will use it to generate a hash of the user's password:
+For this development, we will need to install a package to the project with which we can convert plain texts into hash, specifically we will use it to generate a hash of the user's password:

 Next, we will modify the users model to specify the password column (in hash format) and create a relational entity to the user with which we will manage the access tokens: